weesvisje/docs/docs/ios/tutorial/swift/2-configure-ditto.md

 1. First import Ditto with `import DittoSwift`
 2. Construct an instance of Ditto with an online playground identity using the APP ID of the app that you just created on the portal.
 We are using an `.onlinePlayground` setup, which should suffice for this tutorial.
 However, you should never deploy this to a production environment like the Apple App Store.
-3. We will call `tryStartSync` as soon as the app's `ContentView` appears.
+3. We will call `startSync` as soon as the app's `ContentView` appears.
 This method can throw an error in the event that the license token is invalid or expired.
-Add two `@State` variables to capture if `ditto.tryStartSync` throws an error.
+Add two `@State` variables to capture if `ditto.startSync` throws an error.
 One variable will be `@State var isPresentingAlert = false` and the other is a `@State var errorMessage = ""`.
 4. Add an `.onAppear` function and give it a license token.
 Look for `"YOUR_APP_ID_HERE"` and insert your valid license token.
 You can get a license token from our [Big Peer portal](https://portal.ditto.live).
-If the `tryStartSync()` fails, we will set `isPresentingAlert = true` and set the `errorMessage` to the error's `.localizedDescription`.
+If the `startSync()` fails, we will set `isPresentingAlert = true` and set the `errorMessage` to the error's `.localizedDescription`.
 5. We will then present a `.alert` if `isPresentingAlert` is true.
 Notice that we will pass a `@State` variable as a binding type, which is why we denoted `$isPresentingAlert` prefixed with a `$`.
 To learn more about SwiftUI's `Binding` types like `@State` [click here.](https://developer.apple.com/documentation/swiftui/state-and-data-flow)

 ```swift title=TasksApp.swift